MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 ### Considerations

 The request for migration to availability zones might not be successful due to capacity constraints.
 For a successful migration, there must be sufficient compute and storage capacity to support the migration.
-If there are capacity limitations, you'll receive an error message indicating the issue.
+If there are capacity limitations, you'll get an error message indicating the issue.

 ## See also